Shop Samsung Smart Refrigerators & Fridge Efficient Choices

 How to Diagnose:

 1. First, check your defrost drain.
-Most drains are located on the rear wall of the freezer.
+Most drains are located on the rear wall of the freezer and may vary in design depending on the model.
 Check to see if it’s clogged with food particles.

 2. Second, check the water line.
-It may have worn out or have leaked somewhere.
+It may have worn out or leaked somewhere, affecting the overall performance and customer satisfaction.

 3. Lastly, give a closer check to the seals of your doors.
 The seals usually develop one or more of the following conditions: worn-out, torn, or somewhat eaten away, especially from the top or bottom edges of the doors.